Saint-Gaudens Double Eagle

 The Origin of the $20 Double Eagle Coin

 The invention of the $20 double eagle gold coin was a direct result of the 1849 California Gold Rush.
-In order to more efficiently process the unprecedented amount of gold coming from California, the American government authorized a new gold coin that was twice the weight of the largest gold coin at that time, the $10 gold eagle.
-This new "double eagle" allowed the U.S. Mint to convert twice as much gold into legal tender coins with one strike of a coin press.
+The unprecedented amount of gold coming from California was more than the U.S. Mint could handle.
+To ease the situation, the government authorized a new gold coin called the double eagle.
+The double eagle was twice the weight of the largest gold coin at that time, the $10 gold eagle.
+This new coin allowed the U.S. Mint to convert twice as much gold into legal tender coins with one strike of a coin press.

 The double eagle did not see heavy use in daily commerce.
-It was used instead as payment for large transactions such as real estate deals and imports from Europe.
+It was instead used to pay for large transactions, such as real estate deals and imports from Europe.
+International trade of the day was only conducted in gold.
 Double eagles were also used to back paper gold certificates from 1865 to 1933.
-These certificates could be presented for redemption in gold coins upon demand.
-After the removal of gold coins and gold certificates from circulation in the U.S. in 1933, gold was only used for transactions between the U.S. and foreign governments, until the right of private ownership of gold was restored in 1974.
+These certificates were redeemable for gold coins upon demand.

 The Liberty Head Double Eagle